Clarithromycin Sandoz Tablets

 Some of the symptoms of an allergic reaction may include rash, itching or hives, swelling of the face, lips, tongue or other parts of the body, shortness of breath, wheezing or difficulty in breathing.

 Do not take Clarithromycin Sandoz if you have any of the following medical conditions:

 - poor kidney function

 - cardiac arrhythmia (irregular heartbeat)

 - hypokalaemia (low potassium levels in blood).

-Do not take Clarithromycin Sandoz if you are currently also taking the medicines, cisapride (such as Prepulsid®), pimozide (such as Orap®), ergotamine (such as Cafergot®), dihydroergotamine (such as Dihydergot®), astemizole or terfenadine (antihistamine drugs) or statins (cholesterol lowering drugs), ticagrelor or ranolazine (used to prevent blood clotting).
+Do not take Clarithromycin Sandoz if you are currently also taking the medicines, cisapride (such as Prepulsid®), pimozide (such as Orap®), ergotamine (such as Cafergot®), dihydroergotamine (such as Dihydergot®), astemizole or terfenadine (antihistamine drugs), statins (cholesterol lowering drugs), ticagrelor or ranolazine (used to prevent blood clotting).

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.

 Tell your doctor if you have allergies to:

 - any other medicines, especially if they are in the same drug class as Clarithromycin Sandoz